seanoneill505/NMforestwatch/USERSUPPORT.md

 * The chart can be viewed in full screen by clicking the callout button, from here the chart can also be exported as a .CSV, .SVG, or .PNG file.
 ![NMFW_Chart4](images/Charting5.jpg)

+For more information or to report bugs on the portal, email ronbeel@unm.edu or oneill505@gmail.com